An Auckland massage therapist who touched himself while massaging a client has been suspended and fined more than $2000.

 The woman heard the sound of the man touching himself and she turned around to confront him.

-As the woman left the room, Golding offered her a refund, which made her more upset.
+As the woman left the room, Golding offered her a refund, which made her more upset, the decision says.

 Golding later pleaded guilty and was convicted of indecent assault at Auckland District Court in 2014.